top of page

 Me

 I'm a theatre director, dramaturg and sometime writer working and living in London.
 I try to make work that's humane and political - whether that's in new plays, revivals or classics.
-In 2017 I won the JMK Award, directing My Name is Rachel Corrie at the Young Vic.
+I'm also an activist for fair hiring in the sector, co-fouding OpenHire alongside Derek Bond. (more info on that here)

 I'm delighted to be represented by Dan Usztan at United Agents.